JoshuaScheuplein/Surgical-Device-Detection/README.md

 # Implant-Detection

-This repository implements methods for geometry-consistent 3D implant pose estimation from 2D object detections in intraoperative X-ray imaging.
-It includes pretrained checkpoints for Faster R-CNN and Mask R-CNN models used for 2D implant detection in projection images from intraoperative CBCT acquisitions.
-In addition, the repository provides scripts for model inference as well as for estimating the 3D position and orientation of implants by triangulating the detected 2D keypoints from two distinct views.
-All reported quantitative results are based exclusively on evaluations using real clinical data.
+This repository implements methods for **geometry-consistent 3D implant pose estimation from 2D object detections in intraoperative X-ray imaging**.
+It includes pretrained checkpoints for **Faster R-CNN** and **Mask R-CNN** models used for 2D implant detection in projection images from intraoperative CBCT acquisitions.
+In addition, the repository provides scripts for **model inference** as well as for estimating the 3D position and orientation of implants by **triangulating the detected 2D keypoints** from two distinct views.
+All reported quantitative results are based exclusively on **evaluations using real clinical data**.
 Due to data privacy restrictions, these clinical images cannot be shared publicly.
-Therefore, this repository includes simulated example cases (provided as TIFF files) that demonstrate the full inference and triangulation pipeline.
+Therefore, this repository includes **simulated example cases** (provided as TIFF files) that demonstrate the full inference and triangulation pipeline.

 <img src="figures/Pipeline_Overview.png" alt="Pipeline-Overview" width="100%">

 ## Requirements

 To run model inference and perform triangulation, a Python environment must be set up first.
-We recommend creating a new conda environment using Python 3.9.
-Within this environment, the Detectron2 package must be installed by following the official installation guide: [Install Detectron2](https://detectron2.readthedocs.io/en/v0.6/tutorials/install.html)
+We recommend creating a new **conda environment** using **Python 3.9**.
+Within this environment, the **Detectron2 package** must be installed by following the official installation guide: [Install Detectron2](https://detectron2.readthedocs.io/en/v0.6/tutorials/install.html)

 All remaining package dependencies are specified in the provided conda environment file: [conda_environment.yaml](conda_environment.yaml)

-To use the pretrained implant detection models for inference, please download the provided PyTorch model checkpoints to a local directory on your system (e.g., C:/Users/Username/Downloads):
+To use the pretrained implant detection models for inference, please download the provided **PyTorch model checkpoints** to a local directory on your system (e.g., C:/Users/Username/Downloads):

 | Model Architecture | # Parameters | Download                           |
 |:------------------:|:------------:|:----------------------------------:|